D04: The Role of a Lietime

 ZAPZOP: Yeah.

 SHAE: I don't see any signage.
 No meters.
 So this must be a perfect place to park.
-Alright.
-Everybody out of the ship.
+Alright, everybody out of the ship.

 MORGUE BOT 3: I am so honored that you chose to join me here in Holowood.
 Everything wonderful is made here.

-ZAPZOP: Like garbage.
+ZAPZOP: Yeah, like garbage.

 DERF: And this entire planet is one big studio?
 Is that how it works?